Houston Suburbs Guide

 What is the best suburb of Houston for families?

-For school priority and family amenities: Cypress, Katy, The Woodlands, Sugar Land, and Fulshear lead.
-For broader price range: Spring, Tomball, Pearland, and Richmond.
-The right answer depends on price band, work location, and school priority — it's rarely a single “best.”
+For school priority and family amenities: Cypress, Katy, The Sugar Land, Fulshear, and Memorial lead.
+For broader price range: Spring, Tomball, Hockley, and Spring Branch.
+Tanglewood fits luxury buyers who want inside-Loop access.
+The right answer depends on price band, work location, and school priority, it's rarely a single “best.”

 How do I compare Houston suburb schools?